wp-e-commerce/WP-e-Commerce/readme.txt

 After upgrading from earlier versions look for link "Update Store".
 This will update your database structure to work with new version.

 == Changelog ==

+= 3.11.3 [2016-5-23] =

+* Fix: WordPress 4.4 introduced changes to the WPDB class that caused loosely typed data to fail upon insert, causing empty cart contents entries when taxes were applied and coupons not being created.
+* Fix: Pagination on purchase logs was broken.
+Now, it's not.
+* Fix: Now, you can upload category images when editing product categories, not just when adding them.
+* Fix: A random and quite awful bug was causing the "collapse menu" toggle to be perpetually collapsed if you collapsed it even once.
+No more!
+* Enhancement: Addition of premium product license activation functionality on licensing page.

 = 3.11.2 =